On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Background and Problem Setting

-where $v_1$ is the initial inventory level in the central warehouse at the beginning of the selling horizon, $\sum_{\ell =1}^t \sum_{e=1}^E x_{\ell e}$ is the cumulative number of product units that have been produced at the factories up through time period $t$, and $\sum_{s=2}^{t+1} \zeta_s$ is the cumulative customer demand that has been observed at the central warehouse up through time period $t$. \end{enumerate} In addition to satisfying the constraints on the inventory level in the central warehouse at the end of each time period, the firm's production decisions must satisfy $x_{te} \le p_{te}$ in each time period $t \in [T]$ and each factory $e \in [E]$, where $p_{te}$ is the maximum production level for factory $e$ in time period $t$, and the firm's total production quantity across the selling season for each factory $e \in [E]$ must satisfy $\sum_{t=1}^T x_{te} \le Q_e$, where $Q_e$ is the maximum total production level for factory $e$.
+where $v_1$ is the initial inventory level in the central warehouse at the beginning of the selling horizon, $\sum_{e=1}^E \sum_{\ell=1}^{t-\delta_e} x_{\ell e}$ is the cumulative number of product units that have become available at the central warehouse up through time period $t$, and $\sum_{s=2}^{t+1} \zeta_s$ is the cumulative customer demand that has been observed at the central warehouse up through time period $t$. \end{enumerate} In addition to satisfying the constraints on the inventory level in the central warehouse at the end of each time period, the firm's production decisions must satisfy $x_{te} \le p_{te}$ in each time period $t \in [T]$ and each factory $e \in [E]$, where $p_{te}$ is the maximum production level for factory $e$ in time period $t$.
+Furthermore, the firm's total production quantity across the selling season for each factory $e \in [E]$ must satisfy $\sum_{t=1}^T x_{te} \le Q_e$, where $Q_e$ is the maximum total production level for factory $e$.
 The goal of the firm is to satisfy the customer demand at minimal cost while satisfying production and warehouse constraints.

 We observe that the above class of production-inventory problems from Ben-Tal et al.~\cite{ben2004adjustable} is a special case of \eqref{prob:main} in which the cost function has the form